Fanny Kelly

-Fanny Kelly (1845–1904) was a North American pioneer woman captured by the Sioux and freed five months later.
+Fanny Kelly (c.
+1845–1904) was a North American pioneer woman captured by the Sioux and freed five months later.
 She later wrote a book about her experiences called Narrative of My Captivity among the Sioux Indians in 1871.

 Early life

-Fanny Wiggins was born in Orillia in the province of Upper Canada (now Ontario, Canada) in 1845.
+Fanny Wiggins was born in Orillia in Canada West in about 1845.
 In 1856, her parents, James and Margaret Wiggins, relocated their family to the new town of Geneva in the soon-to-be state of Kansas.
 Along the way, her father died of cholera, leaving the family to settle in Geneva on their own.

 In 1863, Fanny married Josiah S. Kelly, also of Geneva, a farmer and discharged Union soldier at least fifteen years her senior.
 Josiah hoped that a change of climate would aid his failing health, so he, Fanny, and her seven-year-old niece and adopted daughter, Mary Hurley set out on May 17, 1864 for the region that is now Idaho or Montana.
 With them were two black servants, Franklin and Andy, and the Kellys' twenty-eight-year-old neighbor, Gardner Wakefield.
 A fellow traveler, a Methodist clergyman named Mr. Sharp, joined them a few days later.
 A couple of weeks after that, William and Sarah Larimer and their eight-year-old son Frank, with whom the Kellys were acquainted, left a large wagon train to accompany them.
 The party was later joined by Noah Daniel Taylor, who drove the Larimers' wagon.